flux-iac/tofu-controller/docs/use-tf-controller/provision-resources-with-customized-runner-pods.md

 ## Customize Runner Pod Image

-By default, the Terraform controller uses `RUNNER_POD_IMAGE` environment variable to identify the Runner Pod's image to use.
+By default, the Tofu controller uses `RUNNER_POD_IMAGE` environment variable to identify the Runner Pod's image to use.
 You can customize the image on the global level by updating the value of the environment variable or, you can specify an image to use per Terraform object for its reconciliation.

 ```yaml
 apiVersion: infra.contrib.fluxcd.io/v1alpha2